ecelis/sally/README.md

 ## NOTES

+  * Source data files are read in batches of 1000
+  * One spreadsheet should be created by batch and one sheet for each 1000
   * lightfoot does not crawl deeper than one level of links found in each given url
   * From each web page only `div`, `p`, `span`, `a` and `li` elements